amatsii/slate/source/index.html.md

 }
 ```

-To format the CSV, the CSV file must have the following records, and must have a heading matching the following.
+The CSV file must have the following records, and must have a heading matching the following.

-First name;Last name;Phone number;Customer number
+**First name;Last name;Phone number;Customer number**

+* `Customer number` is not required and can be empty.